tstala/testing-twilio/README.md

-# twilio-receive-sms-with-no-response
+# testing-twilio

-This application prints a Message Sid, From, To and Body of the incoming message sent to Twilio phone number.
+`twilio-receive-sms-with-no-response.js` - this application prints a Message Sid, From, To and Body of the incoming message sent to Twilio phone number.

+`twilio-list-messages.js` - this application list all sms messages

+`twilio-remove-messages.js` - removes oldest two messages per each application run

 ## Usage